Log House Museum

 2800 Alki Ave SW · interesting places nearby

-Locals swear by this fish-and-chips institution.
-Options include cod, halibut or salmon and chips, fried oysters and clam strips – or combinations thereof.
+You haven't really been to Alki until you've tried the fish-and-chips and, for locals, there are two institutions: Spud Fish & Chips and this one.
+Options include cod, halibut, salmon, fried oysters and clam strips – or combinations thereof.
 Sit at one of the outdoor tables and enjoy the boardwalk feel.